 As God grants you to answer ‘Yes’ to these important questions, please come to the Altar to share in the Lord’s Supper.
 If these are not your beliefs, or if you are not sure—even if you have received Holy Communion at other congregations—please speak with the pastor before receiving the Sacrament.

-For more information check out Luther's Small Catechism.
+For more information check out Luther's Small Catechism or contact our pastor.